skip to content

 examined upon their completion but do not currently constitute any formal qualification.

-All PhD students are probationary in the first year, and progression to the second year (and registration for the PhD) depends on a successful first-year review.
+All PhD students are probationary in the first year, and progression to the second year (and registration for the PhD) depends on a successful first-year review (or part-time equivalent).
 The first-year probationary review involves the submission of a written progress report that covers the research work completed, a review of appropriate literature and a clear indication of how the PhD will develop in the second and third years (i.e., future work).
 The report is assessed by two assessors and an oral examination of the report will be undertaken.